Lesson 40: The Jaredites Are Led to the Promised Land

 • How long did you think it took for the Jaredites to cross the ocean?
 (Almost a year.)
 (See Ether 6:11) They were three hundred and forty four days upon the water.

 Have the child with the sign “Promised Land” put it on the last spot on the activity board.

 Ask the children what they think the Jaredites did first when they arrived at the promised land.
-(They did bow down and give thanks to the Lord.)

 The Lord knew the Jaredite’s journey to the promised land would be difficult and dangerous, so he provided guidance and help.
 Our journey towards eternal life can also be difficult and filled with many dangers that can harm us spiritually.
 Just as the Lord gave the Jaredites guidance and direction in their journey, he also blesses us with guidance and direction in our lives through the Holy Ghost.